MicroWebStacks/astro-big-doc/README.md

 - test locally with https://nektosact.com/installation/index.html

 # Ideas
+- auto generate menu from markdown titles
+  - icon file with link in config
+- refactor all config in config.yaml, all config must be optional

 - light and dark mode toggle
 - check potential replacement of scrollspy with intersection Observer API
 - sync with Astro utilities for url resolution and astro image integration